KamiC6238/ayanami/README.md

 - [ ] Supports different canvas sizes
 - [ ] Download and save
   - [ ] as GIF
-  - [x] as Source file
-- [x] Supports importing a single source file and editing it afterward.
-Undo & redo still works as well!!
 - [ ] Select tool
 - [ ] Gradient tool